An energy audit is performed using a calculator and computer

 • Adding insulation

-• Replacing light bulbs with energy-efficient LEDs
+• Replacing light bulbs with energy efficient LEDs

-• Upgrading older appliances
+• Upgrading to energy efficient appliances

 • Replacing inefficient heating and cooling systems